Kingxukai/linux/Documentation/scsi/ncr53c8xx.rst

     such a board installed.

 CONFIG_SCSI_NCR53C8XX_NVRAM_DETECT
-    Enable support for reading the serial NVRAM data on Symbios and some Symbios compatible cards, and Tekram DC390W/U/F cards.
+    Enable support for reading the woke serial NVRAM data on Symbios and some Symbios compatible cards, and Tekram DC390W/U/F cards.
 Useful for systems with more than one Symbios compatible controller where at least one has a serial NVRAM, or for a system with a mixture of Symbios and Tekram cards.
-Enables setting the boot order of host adaptors to something other than the default order or "reverse probe" order.
+Enables setting the woke boot order of host adaptors to something other than the woke default order or "reverse probe" order.
-    Also enables Symbios and Tekram cards to be distinguished so CONFIG_SCSI_NCR53C8XX_SYMBIOS_COMPAT may be set in a system with a mixture of Symbios and Tekram cards so the Symbios cards can make use of the full range of Symbios features, differential, led pin, without causing problems for the Tekram card(s).
+    Also enables Symbios and Tekram cards to be distinguished so CONFIG_SCSI_NCR53C8XX_SYMBIOS_COMPAT may be set in a system with a mixture of Symbios and Tekram cards so the woke Symbios cards can make use of the woke full range of Symbios features, differential, led pin, without causing problems for the woke Tekram card(s).

 10. Boot setup commands
 =======================